de en

 • Political opinion

-• If we become aware of or are notified of any discriminatory or other unlawful incidents, we will investigate them.
-In the event of a violation, we reserve the right to impose sanctions within the scope of our legal options.
+• When we learn about or are informed of discriminatory or other illegal incidents, we will investigate them.
+In cases of violation, we reserve the right to impose sanctions within our legal possibilities.

 We want a supportive and caring environment:

 • Respect others’ boundaries.
-Important: The affected person decides what feels like a boundary violation.
+Important: The affected person decides what comprises a boundary violation.
+We believe without question in the experience of affected persons.

 • Take care of yourself and others.

-• Don’t look away if someone needs help.
+• We ally ourselves: don’t look away when someone needs help.

-If you don’t know how to handle a situation, ask for help from the Awareness Team or any member of the Darmstadt Summer Course team.
+• If you don’t know how to handle a situation, ask the Awareness Team or a team member of the Darmstadt Summer Course for help.

-We would also like to point out to all participants and guests that there are legal regulations in both Germany and Darmstadt (Hessen) that prohibit certain symbols and expressions and therefore also apply to our event.
+We would also like to notify all participants and visitors of legal regulations – in both Germany and Darmstadt (Hesse) – that prohibit certain symbols and expressions and therefore also apply to our events.
 Please contact the Awareness Team if you are unsure or need more information.